How Much Does it Cost to Rent a Storage Container? 6 Factors

 6. Mobile Storage and Delivery Costs

 A mobile storage company cannot operate without a plan to regularly deliver products.
 Some of the most successful portable storage enterprises have developed intricate transportation systems including distribution hubs.
+A company with its own truck fleet is an advantage.

 Your proximity to the nearest hub will determine delivery costs.
 These costs can be significant if you need the container transported over long distances.
 Since the distribution network details are often not provided online, you may need to contact the company to estimate delivery costs.